l0wc0ster/blog/jwt.md

 ![Image](/img/jwt/3.png)

-There are two ways to encrypt a JWT with the **"admin_cap":"true"** flag and the "kid" HEADER key:
+Сonsidering that the web application uses **RS56 RSA signing**, there are two ways to encrypt a JWT with the **"admin_cap":"true"** flag and the "kid" HEADER key:

 1. Using the site https://jwt.io/
 2. Or using jwt_tool.py